 Nobody’s forcing you to be miserable.
 I know that that’s an uncomfortable thing to hear because we’re human beings.
 We’re trapped in a prison of weak flesh and we would love to have somebody or a situation to blame.

 You choose your beliefs and these are the foundation of your reality.
-They are the lenses which you used to filter out reality.
+They make up the lenses that filter your reality.
 That’s what you use to read reality.
-They’re not forced on you.
+Nothing is forced on you.
 You’ve voluntarily assumed them.
 You always have a say.

 How do I change that?